slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 "If you are part of a society that votes, then do so.
 There may be no candidates and measures you want to vote for...
 But there are certain to be ones you want to vote against.
 In case of doubt, vote against.
 By this rule you will rarely go wrong.
 If this is too blind for your taste, consult some well-meaning fool (there is always one around) and ask his advice.
 Then vote the other way.
 This enables you to be a good citizen (if such is your wish) without spending the enormous amount of time that truly intelligent exercise of the franchise requires."
 -- Robert A. Heinlein [1907]*

+> *"Politics is not the art of the possible.
+It consists in choosing between the disastrous and the unpalatable."
+-- John Kenneth Galbraith [1908]*

 > *"I would rather have questions that can’t be answered than answers that can’t be questioned."
 -- Richard Feynman [1918]*

+> *"The more you have to define freedom the less freedom you have."
+-- Alexander Bickel [1924]*

+> *"A right is not what someone gives you; it’s what no one can take from you."
+-- Ramsey Clark [1927]*

 > *"The smart way to keep people passive and obedient is to strictly limit the spectrum of acceptable opinion, but allow very lively debate within that spectrum."
 -- Noam Chomsky [1928]*